Two significant meetings took place in the previous chapter:

 Prophecy Concerning the Tribes – Chapter 49

-Jacob is near death and calls his other sons and will prophecy concerning their future.
+Jacob is near death and calls his other sons in order to prophecy concerning their future.
 As a father he has insight into their character and patterns of behavior; as a servant of God he can also prophecy about their future.
 He gives each one information about their future generations as a way of encouraging or warning for correction and change.
 He begins with the eldest.

 3"Reuben, you are my firstborn;